richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Art of Living* - Thich Nhat Hanh
 - *Stranger Planet* - Nathan W. Pyle
 - *Owls Do Cry* - Janet Frame
+- *A Room of One's Own* - Virginia Woolf

 ### 2019